-Obligation Each delivery point Interconnected Party must notify First Cas if it Obligation Each delivery point Interconnected Party must notify First Gas if it becomes aware or suspects that non-specification gas has flowed.
-(ICA between TSO and NO, as per GTAC Schedule 6 s6.5) between 150 and NO, as per GTAC Schedule 0 50.57 Means of NO notifies First Gas when necessary, providing as much information as Compliance possible on the circumstances. urement System Operator/Operator (GMSO) fication obligations and actions Obligation None.
-Wholesal ers/Retailers (W/R) fication obligations and actions Obligation Each W/R Must ensure that gas it supplies at a consumer's point of supply is of a specification that is suitable and safe for use.
-(SM Regulation s reg41) Means of Because gas specification is not under their direct control, it is sensible for Compliance W/Rs to use service provider agreements with parties in the physical supply chain requiring that specification gas is delivered and that any non-specification incidents or exceptions are promptly notified.
-Each W/R also maintains emergency procedures that provide for notifying categories of end user of quality excursions via the most suitable communication channels, and for keeping written records of such communications. communications.
-A Shipper may also write to the TSO requesting it to ask a GP to A Shipper may also write to the TSO requesting it to ask a GP to demonstrate that it has adequate facilities, systems, procedures and A Shipper may also write to the TSO requesting it to ask a GP to
+Obligation Each delivery point Interconnected Party must notify First Gas if it becomes aware or suspects that non-specification gas has flowed.
+(ICA between TSO and NO, as per GTAC Schedule 6 s6.5)

+NO notifies First Gas when necessary, providing as much information as possible on the circumstances.

+Gas Measurement System Operator/Operator (GMSO) gas specification obligations and actions gas specification obligations and actions Obligation None. ers/Retailers (W/R) rication obligations and actions Obligation Each W/R Must ensure that gas it supplies at a consumer's point of supply is of a specification that is suitable and safe for use.
+(SM Regulations reg41) Means of Because gas specification is not under their direct control, it is sensible for Compliance W/Rs to use service provider agreements with parties in the physical supply chain requiring that specification gas is delivered and that any non-specification incidents or exceptions are promptly notified.
+Each W/R also maintains emergency procedures that provide for notifying categories of end user of quality excursions via the most suitable communication channels, and for keeping written records of such communications.
+A Shipper may also write to the TSO requesting it to ask a GP to demonstrate that it has adequate facilities, systems, procedures and monitoring to ensure that it only injects specification gas. (as per GTAC Schedule 5 s6.6 and Schedule 6 s6.6)